karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

     - The ``/publish-message``  endpoint queues a message into an **AWS ActiveMQ RabbitMQ queue**.

 - **App2.RabbitConsumer.Console** is a .NET6 console app.
-  - Dequeues messages from the Rabbit queue and makes an HTTP request to the **App3** ``/s3-to-event`` endpoint with the content of the message.
+  - Dequeues messages from the RabbitMQ queue and makes an HTTP request to the **App3** ``/s3-to-event`` endpoint with the content of the message.

 - **App3.WebApi** is a .NET6 Web API with 2 endpoints.
     - The ``/dummy`` endpoint returns a fixed "Ok" response.